-FIG. 10.
-Boundary Conditions in the Lattice Magnet: The Haar average in Eq.
-(38) yields the ratio of two partition functions that only differ in their boundary conditions, by the "insertion" of a domain wall at the boundaries of the A subsystem for the spins in the lattice magnet located at the final time-slice.
-The domain wall is labeled by the cyclic element of the permutation group $(1 \ 2 \ \cdots n)$.
+FIG. 10. (a) Performing a Haar average over each two-site unitary gate in the hybrid dynamics in the calculation of the von Neumann entanglement of a subsystem A yields an emergent lattice magnet with S_n "spins" residing at the sites of a honeycomb lattice.
+Integrating out the spins on one sublattice yields the lattice model described in the text. (b) The Haar average in Eq.
+(41) yields the ratio of two partition functions that differ only in their boundary conditions, by the "insertion" of a domain wall at the boundaries of the A subsystem for the spins in the lattice magnet located at the final time slice.
+The domain wall is labeled by the cyclic element of the permutation group $(1 \ 2 \ ... n)$.